MP Estate Planning UK

 Educational ExpensesHow a Trust Fund Can Help

-By setting up a trust fund, you can ensure that your children have access to the educational opportunities they deserve, without the burden of financial constraints.
+By setting up a trust fund, you can ensure that your children have access to the educational opportunities they deserve, at the right time and on protected terms — rather than hoping they’ll manage a lump sum inheritance wisely at age 18.

 Trust Funds vs. Wills